 Tax Treatment of a Roth IRA

-Contributions to a Roth IRA are not tax deductible, but funds inside of a Roth IRA grow tax free.
+Contributions to a Roth IRA are not tax-deductible, but funds inside of a Roth IRA grow tax-free.
 This means you will never pay income taxes on interest, dividends and capital gains on funds that accumulate inside of a Roth IRA as long as you follow the Roth IRA withdrawal rules.
-In other words, with a traditional IRA, you pay taxes when you retire and withdrawal the funds.
+In other words, with a traditional IRA, you pay taxes when you retire and withdraw the funds.
 With a Roth IRA, you pay the taxes now, before you contribute to your plan.
 The advantage to this is that later in life, your individual tax bracket might be higher along with the overall tax rates.

 - You can withdraw amounts contributed to a Roth right back out with no penalty taxes owed.
 This means a Roth IRA can double as your emergency fund.